drandreaskrueger/chainhammer/docs/reproduce.md

     CH_MACHINE=$HOSTNAME run-all_{small,large}.sh

-send about {20,200} seconds worth of transactions at each of the 5 clients (testrpc-py, geth clique, quorum-crux with IBFT, parity-instantseal, parity-aura), while producing diagrams and human readable MD/HTML pages for each of them.
+send about {20,200} seconds worth of transactions at each of the 5 clients (testrpc-py, geth clique, quorum-crux with IBFT, parity-instantseal, parity-aura), while producing diagrams and human readable MD/HTML pages for each of them, using the below `./run.sh` five times.

 **A whole laboratory in a one liner!**